Nimba County: Demographics

 The main ethnic groups in Nimba County are the Dan, also known as Gio and the Mano.
-The Dan, commonly known as the Gio, live closer to the Cote d'Ivoire border.
+The Dan, commonly known as the Gio, live closer to the Côte d'Ivoire border.
 In that French-speaking country, they are known as the Yacouba.
 The Mano live closer to the Guinea border.

 There are also indigenous minority groups, such as Krahn, Gbi, and Doru.
 Small Kpelle and Bassa settlements are located near the borders of Bong County and Grand Bassa County, respectively.
 These are the historical indigenous peoples of Nimba County who have settled in towns and villages.

 Various ethnic groups from other parts of Liberia, such as the Mandingo people, have also settled here.
-They are indigenous people of Lofa County, Guinea, and the Cote d'Ivoire.
+They are indigenous people of Lofa County, Guinea, and the Côte d'Ivoire.
 Other tribal peoples include the Lorma from Lofa.
-Since the early 20th century, peoples from all parts of West Africa have settled in Nimba.
+Since the early 20th century, people from all parts of West Africa have settled in Nimba.

-The ethnic Dan (Gio) own and live in these areas: Gbehlay-Geh Statutory District, Zoe-Geh Statutory District, and Tappita Statutory District.
-The main towns are Karnplay City, Bahn City, Tappitta City, Baylehglay, Buutuo, Garplay, Toweh town, Graie, Gbloulay, et cetera.
+The ethnic Dan (Gio) owns and lives in these areas: Gbehlay-Geh Statutory District, Zoe-Geh Statutory District, and Tappita Statutory District.
+The main towns are Karnplay City, Bahn City, Tappitta City, Baylehglay, Buutuo, Garplay, Toweh Town, Graie, Gbloulay, et cetera.

-The Man (or Mano) ethnic groups own and live in Sanniquellie Mah Statutory District, Saclepea Mah Statutory District, and the Yahwin-Mehnsonnoh Statutory District.
-The main towns are Sanniquellie City, Ganta City, Saclepea City, Flumpa, Zekepa, Kanwin, Yekepa and others.
+The Man (or Mano) ethnic groups own and live in the Sanniquellie Mah Statutory District, the Saclepea Mah Statutory District, and the Yahwin-Mehnsonnoh Statutory District.
+The main towns are Sanniquellie City, Ganta City, Saclepea City, Flumpa, Zekepa, Kanwin, Yekepa, and others.

 The ethnic Krahn live along the Ivory Coast border in Kpeahbleee District.
 The main towns are Zoudru, Behwoaloa, Yourpea Old Town, Yourpea New Town, et cetera.
 The other ethnic indigenous groups, the Gbi and Doru, live along the border of Grand Bassa and Rivercess counties.
 Their main towns are Glann Town, Camp One, Kidka's Town, and Torkpor's Town.

-The Gio and the Mano ethnic group together are referred to as the Dan,and are closely related tribes.
+The Gio and the Mano ethnic group together are referred to as the Dan and are closely related tribes.

-The Dan people also live in Cote D'Ivoire and Guinea.
+The Dan people also live in Côte d'Ivoire and Guinea.
 The Dan language is related to the Mande group of African languages.

 Ganta has become the second-largest city in the country.
 Its population has grown as has its business class.